A lot of people tend to view inflatable kayaks as some sort of a glorified pool toy. I hate to say it, but – I was one of them.

 The kayak’s inherent buoyancy will work to your advantage, but to be on the safe side, opt for a specialized self-bailing kayak with scupper holes – and use scupper plugs as needed.

 Handling & Maneuverability May Vary

+There are many advantages to inflatable kayaks, unfortunately on the water performance isn’t one.
 There’s a reason why professional paddlers still opt for a regular hardshell kayak – and a lot of it comes down to how they handle on the water:

 They’re not hard to paddle per se, but they take some getting used to, simply because they’re lighter, have a wider beam, and, in short, handle differently.